 3. The Best of The Costa Verde

 The Costa Verde, meaning Green Coast, is a lush, green coastal strip in the Asturias region, in northwest Spain.
-It is a more rugged coastline with spectacular cliffs, scattered sandy beaches, national parks and dramatic mountain ranges.
+It is a more rugged coastline with spectacular cliffs, scattered sandy beaches, national parks, and dramatic mountain ranges.

-If you love nature, hiking, mountain villages, great forests and a view of snow capped mountains, then the Costa Verde is for you.
+If you love nature, hiking, mountain villages, great forests and a view of snow-capped mountains, then the Costa Verde is for you.

 The Costa Verde is wild and beautiful, with an abundance of caves to explore and breath-taking scenery to admire.
 Visit Somiedo National Park to try and catch a glimpse of a bear or a gray wolf.
-And, the Costa Verde is also one of the only places in Western Europe where brown bears still roam…

-A selection of towns worth visiting on the Costa Verde
+A Selection of Towns Worth Visiting on the Costa Verde

-- Gijon, which began as a fishing village nearly 3000 years ago.
+Gijon, which began as a fishing village nearly 3000 years ago.
 It is now considered the maritime capital of Asturias with one of Spain’s busiest shipping ports.
 Gijon is a modern, energetic and prosperous town but has managed to conserve that authentic fishing-village vibe.
 The city has great opportunities for shopping, a beautiful seaside promenade and a wide range of restaurants.
-It also offers plenty of squares, parks and museums to keep the whole family entertained.
+It also offers plenty of squares, parks, and museums to keep the whole family entertained.

-- Ribadesella, a pretty town in a bay, surrounded by high mountains, beaches and steep cliffs.
+Ribadesella, a pretty town in a bay, surrounded by high mountains, beaches, and steep cliffs.
 The town is known for the Tito Bustillo Cave, which is an impressive UNESCO World Heritage Site.
 Prehistoric drawings of more than 14,000 years old have been found here – some of the oldest prehistoric art in the world.

-- Cangas de Onis, which forms the entrance to the Picos de Europa National Park.
+Cangas de Onis, which forms the entrance to the Picos de Europa National Park.
 The most popular attraction here is a medieval bridge and a small chapel built in a small cave, high above the ground.

-- Llanes, a charming, historical village.
-It is one of the most visited villages on the Costa Verde boasting remains of a medieval wall, a 13th century tower and a 15th century palace.
+Llanes, a charming, historical village.
+It is one of the most visited villages on the Costa Verde boasting remains of a medieval wall, a 13th-century tower, and a 15th-century palace.
 It is also close to many great beaches.

 What makes the Costa Verde such a great part of Spain though is its countless small fishing villages and mountain towns.
 Therefore take my suggestions merely as a guideline and definitely go on a road trip to explore some of the other adorable places this region has to offer.

-Costa Verde’s best beaches
+Costa Verde’s Best Beaches

 Costa Verde’s coastal area is both stunning and dramatic; with long sandy beaches, coves, cliffs and hidden caves against a backdrop of rugged mountains.